2018–19 UEFA Youth League Domestic Champions Path: Format

-In both rounds, if the aggregate score is tied after full time of the second leg, the away goals rule is used to decide the winner.
-If still tied, the match is decided by a penalty shoot-out (no extra time is played).
-The eight second round winners advance to the play-offs, where they are joined by the eight group runners-up from the UEFA Champions League Path (group stage).
+In both rounds, if the aggregate score was tied after full time of the second leg, the away goals rule was used to decide the winner.
+If still tied, the match was decided by a penalty shoot-out (no extra time was played).
+The eight second round winners advanced to the play-offs, where they were joined by the eight group runners-up from the UEFA Champions League Path (group stage).

 First round

 Summary

 The first legs were played on 2, 3 and 4 October 2018, and the second legs on 23 and 24 October 2018.